Aleyssu/PlaylistDownloader/README.md

 ## Configuration
 You can customize where your videos will be downloaded along with which playlists you're downloading from in `configs/config.yaml`.

-By default, videos are downloaded into the same directory as the script and they're downloaded from your liked videos playlist.
+By default, videos are downloaded into the same directory as the script and they're downloaded from just your liked videos playlist.

 ## Usage